vanilla/docs/content/help/addons/hero-image.md

 ## Which image will show up for a page?

 The default image is the one set in [plugin's setting](#set-the-hero-image).
-This image will always be returned for pages like Activity, Profile, Search, and many Ctegory & Discussion pages.
+This image will always be returned for pages like activity, profile, search, and many category & discussion pages.

-A Discussion page will always return the same image as the category it is in.
+A discussion page will always return the same image as the category it is in.

-A Category page will by default return the default image unless:
+A category page will return the default image (set in the [plugin's setting](#set-the-hero-image)) unless:
-- It has an [image override](#override-the-hero-image-for-a-category) set directly on itself through the dashboard.
+- It has an [image override](#override-the-hero-image-for-a-category) set in the category settings.
-- One of its parent categories has an image override set through the dashboard.
-A category will use it's closest parent category's image if set.
+- One of its parent categories has an [image override](#override-the-hero-image-for-a-category) set in the category settings.

 ## Usage in Smarty